 x-www-form-urlencodedor it won’t work ;)

-Probably this is the main consumers of the APIs.
+Probably these are the main consumers of APIs.
 You can interact with RESTful APIs using jQuery’s

 $ajax and its wrappers, BackboneJS’s Collections/models, AngularJS’s

 $resource, among many other libraries/frameworks and mobile clients.

 In the end, we are going to explain how to use AngularJS to interact with this API.